kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 ### Account Update <a href="#account-update" id="account-update"></a>

-If you want to change the private key(s) for your Kaia account, there are 3 important things you need to remember:
+If you want to change the private key(s) for your Klaytn account, there are 3 important things you need to remember:

-1. Kaia validates every transaction you send to it.
+1. Klaytn validates every transaction you send to it.
 2. The validation requires your public keys which exactly corresponds to your private key(s).
 3. Thus, changing your private key(s) into the new one(s) is **always be** **preceded** by changing your old public key(s) to the new one(s).
 The new public key(s) must be derived from the new private key(s).